 The Santen Group develops and operates a system for complying with laws and regulations as well as the business practices of the countries/regions in which we operate for every employee to act according to a high standard of ethics.

-Establishing a Global Compliance System
+Global Compliance System

 In October 2016, Santen appointed a Chief Compliance Officer, a Compliance Committee, etc., to establish a system for promoting globalization-compatible compliance activities.
 Santen also holds a Meeting of the Global Compliance Committee, which brings together executives in charge of regions and functional organizations, and a Global Compliance Working Committee, which is attended by in-house compliance administrators in charge of regions and functional organizations, twice a year.
 Based on the decision made at the committee, we promote global compliance activities.
 Previously, we have set compliance-related consultation/complaint systems in each region/country, and we launched worldwide campaigns to promote understanding of the "Santen Code of Practice" among all Santen employees in both February and July, 2017.